Gladbeck hostage crisis

-The Gladbeck hostage crisis or Gladbeck hostage drama was a bank robbery and hostage-taking that took place in West Germany from 16 to 18 August 1988.
+The Gladbeck hostage crisis or Gladbeck hostage drama was a bank robbery and hostage-taking that took place in northwestern West Germany from 16 to 18 August 1988.
 Two men with prior criminal records – Hans-Jürgen Rösner and Dieter Degowski – robbed a branch of the Deutsche Bank in Gladbeck, North Rhine-Westphalia, taking two employees as hostages.
 During their flight, they were joined by Rösner's girlfriend Marion Löblich, with whom they hijacked a public transport bus in Bremen.
-With twenty-seven hostages aboard, they drove towards the Netherlands, where all but two hostages were released and the bus was exchanged for a getaway car.
+With twenty-seven hostages aboard, they drove towards the Netherlands, where all but two hostages were released, and the bus was exchanged for a getaway car.
 The hostage-taking was finally ended when the police rammed the getaway car on the A3 motorway near Bad Honnef, North Rhine-Westphalia.

 During the hostage crisis, a 14-year-old boy and an 18-year-old woman were killed.
 A third victim, a 31-year-old police officer, died in a traffic accident while chasing the hostage-takers.
 At the time, the unfolding of events was extensively covered by West German media, which quickly spiraled into a media circus.
-In the aftermath of the hostage crisis, journalists have been criticised for conducting interviews with the hostage-takers, asking them to pose for photographs, and aiding them by giving them, among other things, coffee and road directions.
+In the aftermath of the hostage crisis, journalists were criticised for conducting interviews with the hostage-takers, asking them to pose for photographs, and aiding them by giving them, among other things, coffee and road directions.
 This resulted in the German Press Council banning any future interviews with hostage-takers during hostage situations.

 Perpetrators

 Hans-Jürgen Rösner

 Hans-Jürgen "Hanusch" Rösner was born on 17 February 1957 in Gladbeck.
 He grew up in a family with three older sisters and one younger sister.
 His father, who was a World War II veteran, was often violent and physically abused him throughout his childhood.
 At the age of 8 or 9, an acquaintance of his father's reportedly taught him to shoplift.
+Rösner was a bedwetter until age 10 and had a pronounced stutter during his school years.
 His first conviction for theft was at the age of 14.

 By his late 20s, Rösner had already committed numerous thefts and burglaries, and had spent a total of eleven years in prison.
-In August 1986, he disappeared while on parole and went into hiding at his sister's house.
+In August 1986, he disappeared while on furlough and went into hiding at his sister's house.
 One year later, he moved in with his girlfriend, Marion Löblich, and her teenaged daughter Nicole, in an apartment in the neighborhood of Rentfort-Nord.
 The police, having been tipped by Rösner's ex-wife Ursula regarding his whereabouts, planned to arrest him on 16 August 1988 – the day of the bank robbery and hostage-taking.